10 min read

 - Packs

 While Quip includes multiple ways to visualize structured data (e.g., table, calendar, Kanban), each of these blocks is disconnected from the others.
 This means that if you make an update in one place, you’ll need to manually make the change everywhere else, too.
-In contrast, you can create multiple views of the same data in Coda, allowing you to interact with your data in different ways while keeping everything connected.
-When you make an update to your Kanban board, for example, that change is reflected across your tables, charts, and any other views you have.
-Coda’s many data visualization options, from bar and scatter charts to word clouds and timelines, also update in real time, ensuring you’re always looking at the freshest information.4.
-Spreadsheet formulas to the Coda formula language.
+In contrast, you can create multiple views of the same data in Coda.
+You can interact with the same data as a table, board, calendar, chart, or timeline view, without creating duplicates.
+When something changes in one view, it updates everywhere that data appears.
+Even Coda’s many data visualization options update in real time, so charts, word clouds, timelines, and other views always reflect the freshest information.
+The result is less manual maintenance and greater confidence that everyone is viewing the same up-to-date information.4.
+Spreadsheet formulas to the Coda formula language

-Quip’s formula language is based on traditional spreadsheets (Excel, Google Sheets) and encompasses most, but not all, of their functionality.
-Coda, however, has an extremely powerful formula language that gives makers the superpowers of developers.
+Quip’s formula language is based on traditional spreadsheet formats like those in Excel or Google Sheets and covers most, but not all, of their functionality.
+Coda, however, has a powerful formula language.
 Simply typing = in your Coda doc allows you to use this formula language to do everything from calculating columns in a table to summarizing data to customizing automations.
 If you’re spreadsheet- or SQL-savvy, you’ll find the formula language very familiar.
 And if you don’t want to touch Excel with a ten-foot pole, don’t worry.
-Coda formulas are much more accessible than you might think, and knowing just a few goes a long way.5.
-Live Apps to Coda Packs.
+Coda formulas are much more accessible than you might think, and knowing just a few goes a long way.

-Quip has a small number of native integrations, called Live Apps, available in the Salesforce app exchange.
-Two of these provide deeper capabilities: the Jira and Salesforce integrations.
-Coda, on the other hand, has a massive marketplace of extensions and integrations called Packs.
-Currently, Coda has over 600 public Packs available via the Coda Gallery, including Salesforce, Jira, and many others.
+Quip offers a small set of native integrations, called Live Apps, available in the Salesforce App Exchange.
+While useful, these integrations are limited in scope, with only a few delivering deeper capabilities.
+Coda, on the other hand, has a marketplace of extensions and integrations called Packs available in the Coda Gallery, including Salesforce, Jira, and more.
 Packs let you bring data from external applications into Coda as sync tables so you can analyze, visualize, and take action on your data in one place.
-Some Packs, like those for Jira and Salesforce, also come equipped with two-way sync, so you can make changes in your doc and have them reflected in the app, and vice versa.
+Some Packs also include two-way sync, so you can make changes in your doc and have them reflected in the app, and vice versa.
 Tip: To learn more about Packs, check out Overview: Use Packs.
-Like Quip, Coda allows you to embed other websites, files, images, and videos inside your doc.
-However, Coda’s embed capabilities go far beyond the basics.
-For example, you can embed your Miro boards, Figma designs, and even other applications as full pages within your doc.
-6. From @

 Was this helpful?